yantavares/RISC-V-unicycle/README.md

 [![GitHub stars](https://img.shields.io/github/stars/yantavares/OAC)](https://github.com/yantavares/OAC)
 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://opensource.org/license/gpl-3-0/)

-Repository dedicated to the codes of the course 'Organization and Architecture of Computers' at UnB (2023/2).
+Repository for RISC-V Unicycle Processor Implementation in VHDL and Course Material for 'Organization and Architecture of Computers' at UnB (2023/2)

 The course is based on the RISC-V architecture, and the projects are done in Assembly, Python, and VHDL.